yoshinogoto/DH150-YoshinoGoto/README.md

 # Reading Tracker App
 Yoshino Goto\
 Digital Humanities 150\
 My project of interest is a reading tracker app that allows readers to track books they have read.
+I want to create an app that makes it easy, fun, and accomplishing for users to read and record books they have read.

 ## Website #1: Goodreads